 The University of Roehampton is shaped by its people who come from a diverse range of backgrounds, and who have brought a rich set of experiences and knowledge which have culminated in a truly enriching environment for students, staff and visitors.
-The University is committed to preserving these qualities and is committed to increasing diversity, promoting equality and aims to create an inclusive culture and environment in which students, staff and visitors are treated fairly and can prosper irrespective of their background.
+The University is committed to preserving these qualities by increasing diversity, promoting equality and aiming to create an inclusive culture and environment in which students, staff and visitors are treated fairly and can prosper irrespective of their background.
 The University believes that people have a right to be able to participate fully in the education, employment and development opportunities that the University has to offer.
 The University strives to provide an environment that is inclusive and welcoming to all and recognises that people perform better when they can be themselves.

 The University is committed to upholding equality legislation in the best way practical, particularly the provisions within the Equality Act 2010.
-The University has policies and procedures to ensure that the University abides by legislation and continues to strive for a community where all people are accepted and have opportunities to succeed.
+The University has policies and procedures to ensure that it abides by legislation and continues to strive for a community where all people are accepted and have opportunities to succeed.

 Statement from the Chancellor

 Roehampton’s friendly and open environment is enriched by its community of diverse people who work, study and visit every day.
 It aims to be a place where people, regardless of their background, can thrive.
 Mutual respect, dignity and acceptance are foundations that Roehampton seeks to sustain to ensure that it continues to be a safe, welcome, creative and dynamic place.
 Roehampton recognises that its wealth of diversity alone is not enough.
 It is only through the promotion of equality and inclusiveness of its diverse groups that all people can contribute, reach their full potential and inspire social change more broadly.
 Through engaging the uniqueness of all individuals and joining them in a common aim, we can create a true culture of belonging, in which all people feel valued, respected and can prosper.